Phidippus audax: Taxonomy

 The bold jumper is a member of the genus Phidippus and belongs to the Salticidae family.
 This family is distinguished by their highly evolved stereoscopic vision and unique hunting behavior.
 In 2004, Glavis Bernard Edwards, a taxonomic entomologist specializing in spiders, published a study in which he analyzed specimens of the genus Phidippus and hypothesized their taxonomic placement.
 Phidippus audax was placed in a clade with Phidippus princeps, Phidippus pulcherrimus, Phidippus bidentatus, Phidippus felinus, and Phidippus workmani.
 These species were distinguished by the presence of partial vertical ridges in the central distal part of the palea.
-Phidippus bidentatus was hypothesized to be the closest relative of Phidippus audax because they share the synapomorphy of having the male endive concave laterally.
+Phidippus bidentatus was hypothesized to be the closest relative of Phidippus audax because they share the synapomorphy of having the male endite concave laterally.

 Description

-The adult female bold jumper ranges from 8-15 mm in body length.
-The males are smaller and adults range from 6-13 mm in body length.
+The adult female bold jumper ranges from 8–15 mm in body length.
+The males are smaller and adults range from 6–13 mm in body length.
 They are typically black with an ovoid abdomen and round cephalothorax.
-The presence of a distinct white triangle in the center of the back with two smaller spots below it is often used to distinguish this species.
-On the upper abdomen, there is a lateral white band.
+The presence of a large (typically triangular) white spot in the center of the abdomen with two smaller spots below it is often used to distinguish this species.
+Phidippus regius has a similar abdominal pattern and overlaps with P. audax in the southeastern United States.
+However, the lower spots are usually more linear in P. audax and more oval in P. regius.
+Also, P. audax has pairs of matte black patches on the abdomen, while P. regius does not.
 Bold jumpers are often recognized by their powerful legs that they use to jump.
 The legs and pedipalp have white banding with fringes that are more prominent in males.
 In females, the fourth pair of legs are typically the longest while in males the first pair of legs are the longest.
 The chelicerae are iridescent green.
-The adult males chelicerae and markings are much more striking than the females and they have tufts of hair over their eyes.
+The adult males' chelicerae and markings are much more striking than the females', and they have tufts of hair over their eyes.
 In spiderlings, markings are usually orange and turn white as the spider matures.
-Bold jumpers may also vary in size and coloration amongst different populations.
+Bold jumpers may also vary significantly in size and coloration amongst different populations.